220118-Reston-NET/PawFinder-P2/README.md

 Tables

 User

-UserID
+-serID

-Username
+-sername

-Password
+-assword

-Name
+-Name

-DOB
+-DOB

-Bio
+-Bio

-Breed
+-Breed

-Size (small, med, large)
+-Size (small, med, large)

 UserPicture

-UserID (foreign key UserID)
+-UserID (foreign key UserID)

-PictureID
+-PictureID

 Like

-LikerUserID (foreign key UserID)
+-LikerUserID (foreign key UserID)

-LikedUserID (foreign key UserID)
+-LikedUserID (foreign key UserID)

 Pass

-PassedByUserID (foreign key UserID)
+-PassedByUserID (foreign key UserID)

-PasseeUserID (foreign key UserID)
+-PasseeUserID (foreign key UserID)

-    - 	Match
+Match

 -MatchedUserID (foreign key UserID)

 -MatcheeUserID (foreign key UserID)

 User Stories

-As a user, I would like to be able to have a way to login with my credentials to see my own profile information.
+-As a user, I would like to be able to have a way to login with my credentials to see my own profile information.

-As a user, if I do not have an account already, I would like a way to register for one.
+-As a user, if I do not have an account already, I would like a way to register for one.

-As a user, I would like to have a way of viewing other dogs' profiles.
+-As a user, I would like to have a way of viewing other dogs' profiles.

-As a user, I would like a way to “like” or “dislike” them.
+-As a user, I would like a way to “like” or “dislike” them.

-As a user, I would like to be able to change my profile whenever I want to.
+-As a user, I would like to be able to change my profile whenever I want to.

-As a user, I would like to be able to view all the user’s I have matched with on a chat screen.
+-As a user, I would like to be able to view all the user’s I have matched with on a chat screen.

-As a user, I would like to be able to chat with whoever I match with.
+-As a user, I would like to be able to chat with whoever I match with.

-As a user, I would like a nice UI to be able to view all the functionalities of the app.
+-As a user, I would like a nice UI to be able to view all the functionalities of the app.

-As a user, I would like to filter the profiles I can view based on my preferences (breed, age range, and size).
+-As a user, I would like to filter the profiles I can view based on my preferences (breed, age range, and size).

-As a user, I would not like to see profiles I have already matched with, liked, or passed.
+-As a user, I would not like to see profiles I have already matched with, liked, or passed.

 Scope Goals

 Adding better security/security to the user login

 Add a friend list.

-Add a more advanced filtering algorithm to view and match dogs based on similar interests (favorite activities, treats, etc).
+Add a more advanced filtering algorithm to view and match dogs based on similar interests and prefferences (age, breed, key words in bio, etc)

 Tech Stack

 Backend

-C#
+-C#

-LINQ
+-LINQ

-JSON
+-JSON

-ADO.NET
+-ADO.NET

-Xunit
+-Xunit

-Serilog
+-Serilog

-Azure DevOps
+-Azure DevOps

-ASP.NET WebAPI
+-ASP.NET WebAPI

-ASP.NET SignalR
+-ASP.NET SignalR

-Swagger/ThunderClient
+-Swagger/ThunderClient

-Moq
+-Moq

 Frontend

-HTML
+-TML

-CSS
+-cSS

-JavaScript
+-javaScript

-Typescript
+-typescript

-Bootstrap
+-bootstrap

-JSON
+-JSON

-Angular
+-Angular

 Others

-VS Code
+-VS Code

-DBeaver
+-DBeaver

-Git
+-Git

-GitHub
+-GitHub

-SonarCloud
+-SonarCloud

 Methods for Backend

-(all methods will be asynchronous)
+-(all methods will be asynchronous)

-(Business layers: UserBL, ChatMessageBL,
+-(Business layers: UserBL, ChatMessageBL,

-DL Methods
+-DL Methods

-GetAllUsers (Done)
+-GetAllUsers (Done)

-GetUser (Done)
+-GetUser (Done)

-RegisterUsers (Done)
+-RegisterUsers (Done)

-UpdateUsers (Done)
+-UpdateUsers (Done)

-ViewMatchedUsers (Done)
+-ViewMatchedUsers (Done)

-CreateUserID (Done)
+-CreateUserID (Done)

-CreatePictureID (not needed)
+-CreatePictureID (not needed)

-CreateConversationID (not needed)
+-CreateConversationID (not needed)

-GetChatHistory (Done)
+-GetChatHistory (Done)

-AddMessage (Done)
+-AddMessage (Done)

 BL Methods

-FindUserByUsername(Done)
+-FindUserByUsername(Done)

-RegisterUser (Done)
+-RegisterUser (Done)

 Repository Methods